-yr disreparcies/changes to be agreed in writing with the Architect before service proceeds.
+yr disreparcies/charges to be agreed in writing with the Architect before service proceeds.

-In electric proceeds, the proceed of the proceeds of the second of the secon selficitioned.
+In electric proceeds, the proceed of the coordinate of the course of the electrical installation must be confided on in accordance with the current of the electrical termination of the final standards.